wp-plugins/skype-online-status/readme.txt

 - **Yamisi Daniel, USA** What could you do with more time? [inTouch Virtual Assistance](http://www.intouchva.com/)
 - **Michelle Vandepas, USA** Live Your life's Purpose.
 [Divine Purpose unleashed](http://divinepurposeunleashed.com/)

-= Example =

-Go to the [Skype Online Status plugin page](http://status301.net/en/wordpress-plugins/skype-online-status/ "Skype Online Status plugin - Status301") to see a Skype button in action (right side) or go and test a button on [Skype's button page](http://www.skype.com/share/buttons/ "Skype buttons").
-The button templates used there -- and more -- are available in this plugin.

 == Installation ==